-In a mixing bowl, measure and add 2 cups unbleached all-purpose flour, 4 teaspoons baking powder, 1/2 teaspoon fine salt and 1/4 teaspoon freshly grated nutmeg.
+In a mixing bowl, measure and add 2 cups unbleached all-purpose flour, 4 teaspoons baking powder, 1/2 teaspoon fine salt and 1/2 teaspoon grated nutmeg.

 Whisk to combine.

-Lightly spray the griddle with nonstick spray.
+Preheat griddle to 300° (or as directed in the instruction manual) and lightly spray the griddle with nonstick spray.
 Measure out 1/4 cup of batter per pancake onto the griddle.
-Cook 3 to 4 minutes or until bubbles form and the edges are golden brown.
+Use a spatula to spread it out evenly.
+Cook 3 to 4 minutes or until the underneath is golden and the top looks set around the edges.

 Flip and cook another minute or so.

-Serve the pancakes with more butter and drizzle with the eggnog pancakes.
+Serve the pancakes with butter (if desired) and drizzle with the eggnog maple syrup.

 These pancakes are light and fluffy, sweetened by eggnog and spiced with nutmeg.
-Seriously are why are you still reading this?
-Make yourself some of these pancakes!
+Seriously why are you still reading this?
+Make yourself some eggnog pancakes!